f5businessdevelopment/bdOtelLab/docs/ex1.md

 Select the '*Otel_Lab*' service from the 'Service' drop-down and click on 'Find Traces'.
 If that is not an available option, refresh the web page and try again.
 You should see output similar to the below example.

 You will likely note multiple errors.
-To start with, you will address the errors associate with the **Redis Connectivity** traces.
+To begin with, address the errors associated with the **Redis Connectivity** traces.
 Review the trace/span entries in Jaeger along with the application file, (*labapp.py*) to identify the issue related to connecting to Redis.

 <img src="../images/Picture13.png">